In The News

 K Logo

-On May 30th, 2023, a reservoir of perseverance and resolute determination, our Executive Director has led us to an epoch-making milestone, where our trademarks have not only burgeoned but also heralded a momentous sage investment of unparalleled significance for the charity.
+On May 30th, 2023, a reservoir of perseverance and erudite determination, our Executive Director led us to an epoch-making milestone, where our trademarks have burgeoned and heralded a momentous sage investment of unparalleled significance for the charity.
 After a remarkable three-lustrum trademark labyrinth, the organization has successfully obtained the intellectual property trademark rights for the letter “K,” an iconic symbol cherished by baseball fans for over 165 years.
 Officially, this significant and historic accomplishment encompasses all three prolific K’s: The Backwards K, The Backwards Circle K, and the Forward K!

 In its monumental trademark undertaking, Strikes Against Cancer has fought tirelessly, utilizing baseball as a tool to combat cancer and raise awareness.
 With a woman diagnosed with cancer in the United States every three minutes, the organization’s 15-year quest witnessed over 2,500,000 women receiving this devastating news, highlighting the bittersweetness of their triumph.
 The Chief Executive Officer reflected on the accomplishment, describing it as a pyrrhic victory, given the millions who battled cancer during the process.
 Nevertheless, he emphasized the significant progress made toward an innovative fundraising panacea and a commitment to our infrastructure while leveraging the organization’s intellectual property in the ongoing fight against cancer.